If you're thinking of 'coming out' about your sexuality, it can be a daunting prospect when you're unsure how people will respond.

 I've got something to tell you...

-Lesbian, gay, bisexual or transgender (LGBT) people may 'come out' many times throughout their lives, whenever they meet new people.
+People who are lesbian, gay, bisexual or transgender (LGBT) may 'come out' many times throughout their lives, whenever they meet new people.
 But the first time you consciously tell people you are lesbian, gay, bisexual or transgender can be daunting, especially if it's close friends or family members.